jmariconda/meteor-reactive-store/README.md

 ## Usage:
 - ### (_constructor_) ReactiveStore([initialValue: _Any_[, pathMutatorMap: _Object_]])
     - Initializes the ReactiveStore with any initial value.
-    - If provided, pathMutatorMap should map dot-notated paths to functions with parameters (value[, store]) that will mutate and return assigned values (see assign function notes below).
+    - If provided, pathMutatorMap should map dot-notated paths to functions with parameters (value[, store]) that will mutate and return assigned/deleted values (see assign/delete function notes below).
 - ### get([pathOrOptions: _String/Object_[, options: _Object_]])
     - If the first parameter is an Object, it will be interpreted as options and the second parameter will be ignored; otherwise, the first parameter will be interpreted as the path.
     - Provide a dot-notated path string to the property you would like to reactively access